Interview with Steven Willmott

 To put the finishing touch, could you tell us your predictions about the future of APIs and its business value?

-APIs are logical evolution of the current Web and Apps: the connection to the server levels that allows any piece of software to get data or execute a transaction.
+APIs are the logical evolution of the current Web and Apps: the connection to the server levels that allows any piece of software to get data or execute a transaction.
 It’ll be hard to imagine life without APIs pretty soon.
-On the other hand I think many people don’t realize that this means we’re increasingly building real distributed systems and that entails worrying about some hard problems!
-A couple of presentations on that: http://www.slideshare.net/3scale/how-apis-are-changing-software-development and http://www.slideshare.net/3scale/as-software-eats-the-world-apis-eat-software .
+On the other hand, I think many people don’t realize that this means we’re increasingly building real distributed systems and that entails worrying about some hard problems!
+A couple of presentations on that: https://www.slideshare.net/3scale/how-apis-are-changing-software-development and https://www.slideshare.net/3scale/as-software-eats-the-world-apis-eat-software .